venkanna37/Refining_the_Boreal-Forest_Tundra_Ecotone_with_High-Resolution_Satellite_Imagery/README.md

 boreal forest as having consistent, but not constant, tree canopy cover of at least 3%. `identifyTreeline.py` was designed to operate using a vectorized version of the 100 m tree canopy cover estimates produced with `computeTreeCanopyCover.py`.
-We thresholded the 100 m tree canopy cover raster at 3%, converted it into a binary raster of forest and not forest, and vectorized it into a polygon vector layer to use as input into `identifyTreeline.py`. `identifyTreeline.py` then iteratively identifies identifies and merges polygons within a buffer distance until no more polygons are within the buffer distance.
+We thresholded the 100 m tree canopy cover raster at 3%, converted it into a binary raster of forest and not forest, and vectorized it into a polygon vector layer to use as input into `identifyTreeline.py`. `identifyTreeline.py` then iteratively identifies and merges polygons within a buffer distance until no more polygons are within the buffer distance.
 The largest three polygons within the input vector layer are used to initiate the processing.